The question of ‘if?’ electric vehicles will become mainstream, has changed to ‘when?’.

 And Western Power is excited by the growing technology.

 Manufacturers are making more electric or plug-in hybrid models available to tap into customers’ increased desire for cars that have lower emissions and are cheaper to run.
+Many are setting targets to phase out traditional internal combustion engine vehicles.

 Europe, China and California are leading the charge as more governments are changing policy to incentivise the mass adoption of electric and hybrid vehicles.